goobers692s/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's important to first focus on writing clear, correct, and maintainable code, and only optimize when profiling indicates a specific bottleneck.

+# 2023-12-11
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can make sure that you focus on the critical aspects of the project first, which will save you time and effort in the long run.
+ 2. Plan ahead: Planning is crucial when it comes to programming.
+You should always have a clear idea of what you want to achieve and how you plan to accomplish it.
+Creating a plan will ensure that your code is structured well and that all the necessary components are in place.
+It will also help to avoid last-minute changes and revisions, making your workflow more smooth and efficient.
+3. Stay organized: A well-organized codebase is a happy code base.
+Make sure to use version control systems like Git to track your changes, organize your files and directories, follow coding conventions, use comments effectively, write modular and reusable code, etc. All of these practices will contribute to a cleaner, more maintainable, easier-to-understand code.
+Organizing and maintaining your work will pay off in terms of time saved and the overall quality of your projects.